thomasdziedzic/dependent-types-tutorial/src/File2.md

 we used the name `b` for our `if _ then _ else _` function and in `intOrString2` we used it to call the function `IntOrStringType`.

-Another note about syntax is that we used _uppercase_ letter for `IntOrString`, this is because lowercase identifiers are turned into _type variables_ and upper case ones are left alone.
+Another note about syntax is that we used _uppercase_ letter for `IntOrStringType`, this is because lowercase identifiers are turned into _type variables_ and upper case ones are left alone.
 We will see what type variables are in a later section.